Temporary food stall holders wishing to trade at approved events or markets within the Shire must:

 Sausage sizzle and barbecues are a popular way to raise money for charities and community organisations.

 All food handlers are encouraged to complete the I’M Alert Free online safety course (see above).
+At least one member of the group holding the barbecue must complete the AHA Hospitality and Tourism COVID-19 Hygiene Course.

 Below are some recommendations to try to ensure food for sale at sausage sizzles is safe.